-Since 2002 alone, the Chorus has commissioned three major works: Two Flutes Playing, by Kansas City composer Mark Hayes, a major work featuring orchestra and dance; and Country Angel Christmas, based on a children’s book by Tomie De Paola.
-In 2005, the Chorus joined with the Gay Men’s Chorus of Los Angeles to pay tribute to the songwriting team of John Kander and Fred Ebb; Oliver Button is a Sissy, a joint GALA Chorus commission based upon another book by De Paola; and I Am Harvey Milk, an oratorio by Broadway composer Andrew Lippa, celebrating the life and legacy of the civil rights hero, jointly commissioned by six GALA choruses.
+Heartland Men’s Chorus has commissioned several major works: Two Flutes Playing, by Kansas City composer Mark Hayes; Country Angel Christmas, based on a children’s book by Tomie De Paola; Life is a Cabaret, a joint-commission with the Gay Men’s Chorus of Los Angeles to pay tribute to the songwriting team of John Kander and Fred Ebb; Oliver Button is a Sissy, a joint GALA Chorus commission based upon another book by De Paola; and I Am Harvey Milk, an oratorio by Broadway composer Andrew Lippa, celebrating the life and legacy of the civil rights hero, jointly commissioned by six GALA choruses.

 The Chorus also has commissioned several song arrangements, featuring the talents of Eric Lane Barnes, Mark Hayes, Scott Farthing, and Paul Siskind.

-With the 2010-2011 season, the Chorus celebrated its 25th anniversary.
-Looking back on the years since 1986, it is amazing how far the Chorus has come.
-Looking ahead, there are no limits to what the Chorus can do as it lives out its vision: Our Voices Enlighten, Inspire, Heal and Empower.
+Looking back on the years since 1986, it is amazing how far Heartland Men’s Chorus has come.
+Looking ahead, there is no limit to what the Chorus can do as we live our Vision: Our Voices Enlighten, Inspire, Heal and Empower.